 How to Get to Andalucia

-We landed in Malaga, picked up our car at the airport, and started our journey towards the first stop, Granada, right away.
+I landed in Malaga, picked up the car at the airport, and started the journey towards the first stop, Granada, right away.

 In addition, it might be easier to find a non-stop flight to Malaga, depending on the city you are flying from.